Epistemic-Me/Philosophies/DefaultStrategy.md

-What is a Question?
+# What is a Question?

 In the BC dialectic context, a question creates a conceptual framework for learning.
 It acts as a container for prior beliefs, evidence collection, and answer verification.

+## Key Characteristics of a Question

-It is an inference of the world based on prior beliefs that guides evidence collection and observation.
-A good question can shape knowledge that is valuable to our future experiences.
-The question provides the boundaries of an unambiguous explanation for a causal pattern.
+- **Guided by Prior Beliefs**: A question infers the world based on prior beliefs and directs evidence collection and observation.
+- **Shaping Knowledge**: A good question frames knowledge that is valuable for future experiences.
+- **Defining Boundaries**: It provides the boundaries of an unambiguous explanation for a causal pattern.

-If we ask the question, "What is a healthy day?"
-The first phase of our inquiry explores whether our prior beliefs create sufficient knowledge to predict that our next day can be healthy.

-Let's assume that our epistemic emotions find a gap in the predictability of our prior beliefs and guide curiosity.
-Now, the question will guide us to collect more evidence to either justify our beliefs more deeply or update them.
-In both cases, our curiosity guides a more accurate prediction of how we will make tomorrow a healthy day.

-In seeking evidence, we can look to the experiences of our ancestors or to the experiences of our contemporaries.
-In the former, we consider the synthesis of all people who have lived a healthy life and the "best practices" synthesized through our research and education systems.
-In the latter, we consider the direct experiences of others who share our beliefs.

-Ultimately, we're seeking evidence that is valuable to our learning process to answer the question.
+### Example: "What is a Healthy Day?"

+1. **Phase 1: Evaluating Prior Beliefs**
+   - Determine whether existing knowledge predicts a healthy day.
+2. **Phase 2: Identifying Knowledge Gaps**
+   - Use epistemic emotions to detect gaps in predictability.
+   - Curiosity guides evidence collection to either:
+     - Justify prior beliefs more deeply, or
+     - Update beliefs for more accurate predictions.
+3. **Evidence Collection**
+   - **Ancestral Experiences**: Synthesizing historical "best practices."
+   - **Contemporary Experiences**: Considering shared beliefs and practices.

+### Guiding Questions for Evidence Collection

-Who has beliefs that generate a predictive answer to this question?
+- **Who**: Who has beliefs that generate a predictive answer to this question?
-What evidence justifies their beliefs?
+- **What**: What evidence justifies their beliefs?
-Where are the beliefs predictive? (ie, in what observation context) Why does evidence justify their beliefs?
+- **Where**: In what observation context are the beliefs predictive?
+- **Why**: Why does evidence justify their beliefs?
-When in their history have they applied these beliefs predictively?
+- **When**: When in history have these beliefs been applied predictively?
-How does the evidence justify their beliefs?
+- **How**: How does the evidence justify their beliefs?

+---

-What is an Answer?
+# What is an Answer?

 An answer is an explanatory narrative that describes a causal pattern within a conceptual framework.

+## Key Attributes of an Answer

-Specifically, the answer is consistent with the possibilities of the belief systems (generative) and probabilities of value systems (discriminant) that contextualize an inquiry.
+- **Consistency**: Aligns with the possibilities of belief systems (generative) and probabilities of value systems (discriminant).
+- **Contextualization**: The explanation fits the framework of the inquiry.

+---

-What is a Belief?
+# What is a Belief?

+## Definition

-Prior beliefs are stated as an expectation for an observable causal change; each belief carries a level of certainty.
-For instance, "I believe that quality sleep is required for high energy the following day" (ie, Sleep Belief).
-This belief might carry a 90% certainty of being predictive.
+Prior beliefs are expectations for observable causal changes, each carrying a level of certainty.
+For example:

+- *Sleep Belief*: "I believe that quality sleep is required for high energy the following day."
-When beliefs are evidenced and certain above a certain threshold, they create knowledge.
-Beliefs can be evidenced by experience or by theory.

-The user's Sleep Belief could be evidenced by their own experience with quality sleep and energy, the experience of others, theories, research, etc. Epistemologically, the user is seeking evidence that a belief is predictive.

-The user can take action to seek out further evidence to
+  - Certainty: 90% predictive.

+## From Belief to Knowledge

+- **Evidence Threshold**: Beliefs become knowledge when supported by sufficient evidence and certainty.
+- **Sources of Evidence**:
+  - Personal experience.
+  - The experiences of others.
+  - Theoretical foundations and research.

+## Seeking Evidence for Beliefs

+Evidence supports the predictive nature of a belief, such as:

+- The individual’s experience with quality sleep and energy.
+- Observational data from others.
+- Theoretical or scientific research.

+---

-What is Evidence?
+# What is Evidence?

-Ladder of evidence
+## Ladder of Evidence

-Conceptual Framework of reproducibility: Theory tested in nothing (ie, theory only), cells, mice, humans Type of reproducibility, how can the claim be reproduced:
-All cells show behavior
-All animals/mice/mammals
-All Humans/types of humans
-Organism model: ORT of homeostasis/allostasis
-What homeostatic conserved?
-Phenotype (homeostatic) Morphology for Syntopical Inquiry Considering what we can know from evolution adaptation capability passed on.. while maintaining allostasis in the organism how does the preservation of an epigenetic possibility affect the population-level genetics?
+### Conceptual Framework of Reproducibility

+1. **Testing Contexts**:
+   - Theory only (no testing).
+   - Cells.
+   - Mice/animals.
+   - Humans.
+2. **Types of Reproducibility**:
+   - Consistent behavior across all cells.
+   - Generalizations across animals/mice/mammals.
+   - Applicability to all humans or subgroups.

+### Organism Models and Homeostasis

+- **Homeostasis/Allostasis**:
+  - Examining how organisms maintain balance.
+  - Exploring epigenetic effects on population-level genetics.

+### Evolutionary Adaptation

+- Considerations:
+  - Adaptive capabilities preserved through evolution.
+  - Impact of epigenetic possibilities on genetic diversity.

+---

+# Morphology for Syntopical Inquiry

+- **Focus**: Understanding the relationship between evolutionary adaptations and organismal homeostasis.
+- **Goal**: Explore how maintaining allostasis influences genetic and epigenetic outcomes.